mlabuda2/nf-tower-docs/docs/compute-envs/google-cloud-batch.md

 9. You can enable **Spot** to use spot instances, which have significantly reduced cost compared to on-demand instances.

+10. Apply [**Resource labels**](../resource-labels/overview.md) to the cloud resources consumed by this compute environment.
+Workspace default resource labels are prefilled.

+11. Expand **Staging options** to include optional pre- or post-run Bash scripts that execute before or after the Nextflow pipeline execution in your environment.

-10. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.
+12. You can use the **Environment variables** option to specify custom environment variables for the Head job and/or Compute jobs.

-11. Configure any advanced options described below, as needed.
+13. Configure any advanced options described below, as needed.

-12. Select **Create** to finalize the compute environment setup.
+14. Select **Create** to finalize the compute environment setup.

-Jump to the documentation for [Launching Pipelines](../launch/launchpad.md).
+Jump to the documentation for [launching pipelines](../launch/launchpad.md).

 ### Advanced options